VasaKiDD/Bio-knowledge-graph-python/README.md

 * (node_attribute_protein_a, node_attribute_protein_b, link_type, label) if directed, with label between 0 and 1 if edge regression task else 0 or 1)
 * (node_attribute_protein_a, node_attribute_protein_b, label) if undirected, with label between 0 and 1 if edge regression task else 0 or 1)

 Note: to create the classification dataset, the constructor creates labels with 0.0 by selecting edges that are not in the graph.
 For creating a balanced classification dataset, you should put a ratio of 1.0 to create as much 0.0 labels as 1.0 labels.
-You can play with the score_threshold to restrict size of existing edges.
+You can play with the score_threshold to restrict the size of existing edges.

 Example :